lukeeffenberger/IANNWTF-2019/README.md

 When you submit your homework you have to rate your homework yourself.
 Each rating has a different meaning and a different consequence.

 **outstanding** - *Your homework runs perfectly and you have put effort into making the code beautiful and readable.
-Other students would benefit from reading your code.*
+Other students would benefit from reading your code.* ([more info](/info-sheets/outstanding.pdf))

 We will check this.
 If we approve you get +0.05 on your final grade and we will publish the homework such that others can have a look at it.